thoughtbot/factory_bot/GETTING_STARTED.md

 ```

 Although factory_girl is written to work with ActiveRecord out of the box, it
 can also work with any Ruby class.
-For maximum compatibiltiy with ActiveRecord,
+For maximum compatibility with ActiveRecord,
 the default initializer builds all instances by calling `new` on your build class
 without any arguments.
 It then calls attribute writer methods to assign all the
 attribute values.
 While that works fine for ActiveRecord, it actually doesn't